 Question: My neighbor is mowing a portion of the lawn I thought was mine, but my neighbor claims it is his.
 Is this something I can prove through my title work?

 Answer: Clients often ask me whether or not they should purchase a property survey, which is optional, when they buy their home.
 I think that in almost every case it is worth the relatively small investment (usually about $300-$400 for a standard survey).
-I was recently chatting with Liz Wasserman (email@example.com) of Universal Title, one of a small group of excellent Title companies in Northern Virginia (they also serve DC and MD) and one of the few I recommend to clients, and she shared a story with me about a client who did not order a survey and ended up incorrectly assuming that a section of land was theirs.
-Given how frequently I am asked about ordering surveys, I thought it was a good opportunity for Liz to share the story and provide some reasons why it’s a good idea to order a survey when you buy a home.
-Take it away Liz…
+I was chatting with the folks at Universal Title, my preferred title company in Northern Virginia (they also serve DC and MD), and heard a story about somebody who did not order a survey and ended up incorrectly assuming that a section of land was theirs.
+Given how frequently I am asked about ordering surveys, I thought it was a good opportunity to share the story and provide some reasons why it’s a good idea to order a survey when you buy a home.
+Take it away Universal Title…

 A new homeowner noticed a neighbor mowing part of her front lawn.
 When she asked the neighbor why he was mowing her lawn, the neighbor replied the property he was mowing belonged to him, even though the line of trees separating the two houses looked as if the property belonged to the new homeowner.
 She called her title agent and found out the neighbor was correct.
 “How can that be?
 Didn’t you search my property?”

 Unfortunately, the new homeowner did not understand the difference between a title search and a survey and failed to purchase a survey.
 A title search confirms ownership of property, but it does not show the details of the property location.